Convert docx to html with GroupDocs.Editor Java guide

-- What does “convert Word to HTML” mean?
-It transforms a .docx/.doc file into a web‑ready HTML page while preserving formatting.
+- What does “convert docx to html” mean?
+It turns a .docx file into a standards‑compliant HTML page while preserving layout, styles, and embedded images.

-- Which library handles this in Java?
-GroupDocs.Editor Java provides both editing and conversion capabilities.
+- Which library performs this in Java?
+GroupDocs.Editor Java provides both editing and conversion APIs.

-WordProcessingLoadOptionsto supply the password. - What Java version is required?
-JDK 8 or higher.
+WordProcessingLoadOptionsto supply the password before loading. - What Java version do I need?
+JDK 8 or newer is supported.

 Why use GroupDocs.Editor Java for this task?